Friend or Foe? Is LinkedIn a Credible Threat to Executive Search or Has Its Influence Been Overstated?

 In case you hadn’t heard, retained executive search is on its last legs.
 We know this because we have read articles about it, picked up Jo Nesbo’s novel Headhunters and watched the silver-screen adaptation which shows that lowly search consultants must supplement their income with a life of high-end crime.
 It really has got that bad.

 The logical conclusion to this narrative is rather poetic: the world’s best retained search consultants will end up refreshing LinkedIn relentlessly until they receive a message with a job offer attached.
-Indeed, an article by Andrew Hill from The Financial Times, published in March 2013, announced that headhunters are being hunted and are soon to join the likes of “travel agents, insurance brokers and bricks-and-mortar retailers” in The Natural History Museum.
+Indeed, an article by Andrew Hill from The Financial Times, announced that headhunters are being hunted and are soon to join the likes of “travel agents, insurance brokers and bricks-and-mortar retailers” in The Natural History Museum.

 Much of the argument that retained search is struggling is related to the continued growth of LinkedIn, being a database of more than 238 million names which has more or less fallen into the laps of corporate recruiters.
 Notable companies such as Time Warner, Microsoft and American Express have all made headlines with their championing of in-house resourcing.
 And yet, the Association of Executive Search Consultants’ quarter three statistics for 2013 reveal an increase of 11.7% compared to the same period in 2012.

 The development of the internet has changed the world and fractured some industries beyond recognition but there is nothing about it that has changed the nature of the acquisition of senior talent.
 If anything, the advent of 24-hour news coverage and microblogging has increased the levels of scrutiny that organizations are under.
 Therefore, values such as confidentiality, discretion and objectivity are still vitally important to this sensitive process.